varun-suresh/Clustering/README.md

 ## What's in this repository
 [clustering.py](https://github.com/varun-suresh/Clustering/blob/master/clustering.py) - Contains the implementaion of the clustering algorithm.

 [demo.py](https://github.com/varun-suresh/Clustering/blob/master/demo.py) - An example to demonstrate usage.
 To run this, you need to download the LFW data from [here](http://vis-www.cs.umass.edu/lfw/).
-For the face vectors, I used the results from Alfred Xiang Wu's [Face Verification Experiment](https://github.com/AlfredXiangWu/face_verification_experiment/tree/master/results)
+For the face vectors, I used the results from Alfred Xiang Wu's [Face Verification Experiment](https://github.com/AlfredXiangWu/face_verification_experiment/tree/master/results).
+Also evaluates clustering on the LFW dataset using `evaluation.py`.

+[evaluation.py](https://github.com/varun-suresh/Clustering/blob/master/demo.py) - Script to calculate pairwise precision and recall as explained in the paper.
 TODO

 [server.py](https:github.com/varun-suresh/Clustering) - Script to visualize the results.